nttgin/BGPalerter/README.md

 * `channels` - refer to what channel(s) will be used to send or receive messages

-* `params` - whatever parameters it may be needed to the component at creation time
+* `params` - whatever parameters may be needed by the component at creation time